Fifth Avenue Girl: Production

 Production on Fifth Avenue Girl took place from May 20 to June 28, 1939.
 Retakes took place on August 9, 1939.
 Principal photography was completed 12 days earlier than scheduled.
 Working titles for the film were My Fifth Avenue Girl and The Other Half.

 Louis Calhern, who plays Dr. Kessler, was originally slated to play the role of Tommy Hopkins that was taken by Cornelius Keefe.
+Rogers wrote in her memoir that she had "been very impressed with" La Cava's "innovative direction in Stage Door.
+Greg brought a humanistic feeling to everything, and in Fifth Avenue Girl he adroitly ‘contrasted the spoiled rich with the simple sincerity and warmth of the less fortunate."

 The film as presented to preview audiences included a different, unhappy ending with Mary leaving the house and walking down Fifth Avenue.
-According to Ginger Rogers' autobiography Ginger: My Story, Rogers vacationed in Honolulu after the filming of Fifth Avenue Girl.
+According to Ginger Rogers' autobiography, Rogers vacationed in Honolulu after the filming of Fifth Avenue Girl.
 A new ending was shot when she returned.

 Reception

 The New York Times critic Frank Nugent described the film as "cheerful and cheerfully unimportant.
 It may not be a strikingly good comedy, but then it isn't militantly bad either."

 The film was a box-office hit and earned a profit of $314,000.